chinamike65/hugo-tuolesi/content/book1/book1en.md

 In response to the great wish of Ngawang Gyatso to spread the Dharma and benefit students, the ever-growing number of monks and pilgrims, the infrastructure of the monastery is constantly being expanded.

-In the next few years, Tuole Monastery will build a Maitreya Hall, a Tara Hall, two Dharma Protector Halls, a Buddha Hall, a Library, a Buddhist Academy, a Monk House, One Hundred stupas, a Mani Sutra Road and other buildings.
+In the next few years, Tuole Monastery will build a Maitreya Hall, a Tara Hall, two Dharma Protector Halls, a Buddha Hall, a Library, a Buddhist Academy, a Residence for Monks, One Hundred stupas, a Mani Sutra Road and other buildings.

-With the support of the believers in the ten directions, in the near future, Tuole Monastery will be presented to the believers in the ten directions with a brand-new appearance.
+With the support of believers in the ten directions, in the near future, Tuole Monastery will be presented with a brand-new appearance.

 May all sentient beings be freed from the sea of ​​misery and be safe forever!